TitaN655/capstone-cv/README.md

 # capstone-cv
 This is my up-to-date CV.
-Am I the fit for your role?
+Am I the fit for your role?<br />
+See the CV using this link: https://titan655.github.io/capstone-cv/